 The Bader Protection Forest Zone above the valley and transport zone is now closely watched for developments, and Aschilier manages fences erected to keep the deer away from the plants.

-The glacier, starting at the Jungfraujoch, 4,000 metres above sea-level, has lost 3km of its length since 1860.
+The glacier, starting at the Jungfraujoch, 4,000 metres above sea-level (with its famous mountaintop hotel), has lost 3km of its length since 1860.
 It now extends 23km into the Valais but it can lose a metre every week, some 50m each year.
 Scientists fear it could vanish within 100 years.
 It has been estimated that if the Aletsch melted completely, the water released could provide everyone on Earth with one litre each day for four and a half years.
 On a hot summer day 60,000 litres of water flow from the glacier every 24 hours.
 But because the glacier no longer expands in winter, it retreats by an average of 28 metres each year.

 In 1678 Pope Innocent allowed the people of the Aletsch’s Fiescher valley to hold a procession to pray against the growth of the glacier.
 150 years ago, in what is known as the Little Ice Age, the expansion of the glacier drove away cattle and destroyed farms, the film notes.
 Many farmers’ livelihoods in the Upper Valais were threatened.
 Milk cows need about 100kg of fresh grass and aromatic herbs each day, and 100 litres of water.
 The environment for the region’s hardy Valais blackneck goats, known for perhaps 1000 years, was also drastically reduced.